tonghuikang/blog/_posts/2025-11-04-arc-agi-2-attempt.md

+# Some interesting examples

+Certain words are important - cite URL

+Fixing mistakes - cite URL

+Until I am confident that one token is indeed better than the other.
+Even so, there are some slip throughs.
+Sometimes if you have alternate spacing you can get a better reward.
+This is spurious.
+One way I could have accounted for this is whether the sample token would be unaffected if I run the formatter.

+It still remains a question on whether these fixes generalize.

 # Implementation

 You need to choose the level of abstraction to work with.
 I am not going to modify PyTorch code or vLLM code, I trust that they are efficient.